|Nominal duration||3 years (180 ECTS)|

 Applicants must prove their German language knowledge.
 University accepts the following international language tests:

-Applicants whose native language is German or previous education is obtained in German are exempt from this requirement.
+Applicants whose native language is German or previous education is obtained in German are exempt from this requirement (except citizens of India, Sri Lanka, Nepal, Bangladesh and Pakistan).

 This programme is designed for students who are interested in the studies of the language and literature of the German-speaking countries, associate their future with advanced German studies and seek in-depth knowledge of the language and literature along with studies of Latvia’s cultural heritage, considering the relevance of the German language in the Baltic history and culture.
 Students will appreciate the quality of Germanic studies, translation skills, and a comprehensive view of the German literature and history, which will contribute to career advancement.
 After successful completion of the programme graduates may pursue further studies in the Master’s degree programme ‘German Philology’ or any other relevant programme.